Request a Quote Today

 What Are TCS Foods?

-TCS stands for time and temperature control for safety, a phrase that is widely used and recognized in the U.S. food industry.
-FDA food safety regulations emphasize the importance of time and temperature control to keep food safe.
-It’s also a requirement for food handlers and managers to understand and implement TCS food safety procedures.
-Neglecting to follow temperature monitoring regulations can result in fines, license suspension, and lawsuits from consumers who become sick after they eat contaminated food.
+TCS stands for time and temperature control for safety, a term widely used in the U.S. food industry.
+FDA food safety regulations require proper handling of TCS foods to prevent bacterial growth and foodborne illnesses.
+Food handlers must understand and implement TCS procedures.
+Failing to follow temperature control in food safety protocols can result in fines, license suspension, or lawsuits from consumers who become ill.

 How to Safely Thaw TCS Foods